On The Scalability of P2P Swarming Systems: Scalability of Peer-to-Peer Systems

 \section{Scalability of Peer-to-Peer Systems}

-In P2P systems every new peer entering a swarm brings additional resources (transmission capacity and storage) since it acts both as a client and as a content provider.
-Therefore it is natural to expect the overall system throughput to increase as the number of peers \daniel{increases.} However, the throughput growth is not unbounded.
-Figure \ref{fig:limited-thr}, obtained from one of the models we developed, illustrates this well.
+In a P2P system, every new peer entering a swarm brings additional resources (transmission capacity and storage) to it since it acts both as a client and as a content provider.
+Therefore it is natural to expect the overall system throughput to increase as the number of peers increases.
+However, the throughput growth is not unbounded.
+Figure \ref{fig:limited-thr}, obtained from one of the models we developed (Section~\ref{sec:queueing-model}) illustrates this well.
+Let $\lambda$ denote the arrival rate of peers to a swarm.

-The figure shows that throughput grows almost linearly in the \eat{increase in } \daniel{size of} the swarm population until it reaches a threshold ($\lambda_c$).
-Briefly, although the available resources increase with increasing number of peers, they are not fully utilized.
-For instance, this is the case where a peer has no block different from those that its neighboring peers possess.
+\paragraph{Illustrative example} To appreciate the nature of our results through a simple example, Figure~\ref{fig:limited-thr} shows how the throughput varies as a function of the arrival rate, for a given peer and server capacities allocated to the swarm.
+(The notation is defined in Table {\ref{tab:notation}.)
+Figure~\ref{fig:limited-thr} shows that throughput grows linearly in $\lambda$ until $\lambda$ reaches a threshold ($\lambdacritical$).
+Download delays are finite in the region $\lambda < \lambdacritical$ and infinite when $\lambda > \lambdacritical$.
+When $\lambda=\lambdacritical$, throughput equals arrival rate, $\Gamma_C = \lambda_C$.
+When $\lambda \geq \lambdacritical$, throughput increases until $\lambda$ reaches a threshold $\lambdasaturation$, meaning that it is possible to achieve higher throughput at the cost of infinite delays.
+When throughput reaches $\Gamma_S$ the system is fully saturated and throughput no longer increases in $\lambda$.
+Briefly, although available resources increase as the number of peers increases (increasing $\lambda$), they are not fully utilized.
+For instance, this occurs when a peer has no block different from those its neighboring peers possess; thus, its service capacity is wasted.

-We have observed two operating regimes in the P2P systems of interest to us.
-The first is a \textit{stable} operating regime where all peers that arrive acquire the content in a finite amount of time.
-Associated with this regime, we have a threshold $\lambda_s$ such that the system is stable provided that the peer arrival rate $\lambda$ satisfies $\lambda < \lambda_s$.
+\paragraph{Two fundamental operating regimes} There are two operating regimes observed in the P2P systems of interest to us.
+One is a \textit{stable} operating regime where all peers that arrive acquire the content in a finite amount of time.
+Associated with this regime is a threshold $\lambdacritical$ such that the system is stable provided the peer arrival rate $\lambda$ satisfies $\lambda < \lambdacritical$.

-Then, our study points out that it is interesting to implement admission control, as in a closed system there is a second regime where the maximum achievable throughput, $\lambda_c$, can be larger than $\lambda_s$ (see Figure~\ref{fig:limited-thr}).
+Then, there is a second regime where the maximum achievable throughput, $\Gamma_S$, referred to as the saturation throughput, can be larger than $\Gamma_C$ (see Figure~\ref{fig:limited-thr}).
+To leverage the possibility of achieving a throughput larger than $\Gamma_C$, our study suggests that it is interesting to implement admission control, so as to achieve a throughput larger than $\Gamma_C$ without incurring infinite download delays.